izarscharf/FittingNanoDrop/README.md

 No plots are included in the repo; instead, they repoduceable with the included excel file

 ---
+## AI Disclosure:
+The code was paritially created with the assistance of LLMs
 ## License

 This project is licensed under the [MIT License](LICENSE) — you are free to use, share, and adapt the code with attribution.